Teacher Strikes 2023: what are my rights as a supply teacher?

 School staff employed under ‘The Burgundy Book’ – should have their pay deduction calculated on the basis of 1/365th of their annual salary for each day of strike action.

-For illustrative purposes, a teacher on M3 of the pay scale in England (not London) earning £31,750 would be deducted around £87 for each day of strike action.
+For illustrative guidance, a teacher earning around £30,000 would be deducted around £85 for each day of strike action. (please check your own circumstances for accurate figures).
 This will vary depending on the annual salary of the teacher.

 It is the gross salary amount that is used for calculations which will include TLR payments.